The Cheetah’s Wild Life

 The cheetah is the world’s fastest land animal and Africa’s most endangered big cat.
-Uniquely adapted for speed, the cheetah is capable of reaching speeds greater than 110 kilometers per hour in just over three seconds, and at top speed their stride is seven meters long.
-The cheetah’s unique body structure, long legs flexible spine, semi-retractable claws, and long tail allow it to achieve the unbelievable top speed of 110 km/hr (70 mph).
-The body is narrow and lightweight with long slender limbs.
+Uniquely adapted for speed, the cheetah is capable of reaching speeds greater than 110 kilometers per hour in just over three seconds.
+At top speed, their stride is seven meters long.
+The cheetah’s unique body structure: flexible spine, semi-retractable claws, long legs and tail allow it to achieve the unbelievable top speed of 110 km/hr (70 mph).
+The cheetah’s body is narrow and lightweight with long slender limbs.
 Specialized muscles allow for a greater swing to the limbs increasing acceleration.

 Fast and Flexible